Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation: Introduction

 Among these, arguably the most influential theory comes from Tomasello \etal, who posit that the \emph{one} fundamental distinction between humans and other animals is the ability to \textit{understand and share the intentions of others} (USI) \cite{tomasello1999cultural}. \citet{tomasello2005understanding} propose that USI contains a few components: First, one must recognize that other individuals are autonomous and have independent mental states; otherwise it may be assumed that everyone knows and wants exactly the same things.
 Second, one needs to understand that other individuals choose their actions based on the knowledge and actions available to them.
 Interestingly, experiments suggest that apes are unable to track what other apes know and believe \cite{call2008does,hare2011hominoid}.
 It stands to reason that chimpanzees cannot infer intentions of others from reliable estimations of their knowledge states.

 Therefore, a natural question to ask is: can LLMs infer the knowledge states of human actors?
-Using textual stories, we design two probing tasks: (1) \textbf{Implausible Knowledge Detection} (IKD) (Fig. \ref{fig:data_construction}), which tests whether LLMs can detect when a story character demonstrates knowledge they should not possess, and (2) \textbf{Knowledge-sensitive Next-action Prediction} (KNP) (Fig. \ref{fig:knowledge_intro}), which tests whether LLMs can predict actions that story characters will likely take, depending on their knowledge.
+Using textual stories, we propose two probing tasks: (1) \textbf{Knowledge-sensitive Next-action Prediction} (KNP) (Fig. \ref{fig:knowledge_intro}), which tests whether LLMs can predict actions that story characters will likely take, depending on their own knowledge.
+(2) \textbf{Implausible Knowledge Detection} (IKD) (Fig. \ref{fig:data_construction}), which tests whether LLMs can detect when a story character acts on knowledge they should not possess.

 As shown in Figure \ref{fig:data_construction}, we construct two benchmark datasets, one for each task.
+We collect and summarize human-written stories from the internet\footnote{\url{www.reedsy.com} and \url{www.short-story.me}}.
+For KNP, we identify or create \footnote{If no such knowledge exists in the original story, we use LLM to introduce one.} a knowledge statement that cannot be plausibly known by a story character, but has important implications for their next action.
+The LLM being tested must predict the next action of the character, and the correct choice is that the character will act without the knowledge.
+The dataset consists of 500 QA pairs in 5 genres.

-For IKD, we collect stories from the internet\footnote{\url{www.reedsy.com} and \url{www.short-story.me}}, summarize them with an LLM, and rewrite the story to introduce a plot hole \cite{ahuja2025finding}.
+For the IKD task, we rewrite the story to introduce a plot hole \cite{ahuja2025finding}.
 In the plot hole, a story character uses knowledge they cannot possibly possess in their action.
 The LLM is required to detect if a plot hole exists in a given story.
-The benchmark consists of 500 correct stories and 500 erroneous stories in 5 genres.
+The benchmark consists of 500 correct stories and 500 erroneous stories.
+Both KNP and IKD stories were validated by human annotators.

-For the KNP task, we rewrite the stories with an LLM such that each story contains a knowledge statement that cannot be plausibly known by a story character, but has important implications on their next action.
-The LLM being tested must predict the next action of the story character, and the correct choice is that the character will act without the knowledge.
-The dataset consists of 500 QA pairs.
-Both IKD and KNP stories were validated by human annotators.
 Section \ref{sec: dataset} contains more details.